gauravbaruah/modeled-stream-utility/push-pull-pareto/Readme.md

 6. ? what about including vs. not including sentences in the pool

 ### TODOs
--DONE convert code to python 3
+- [DONE] convert code to python 3
--DONE run code and check that results are same as previous
+- [DONE] run code and check that results are same as previous
-- write in code for only pull scenario
+- [NA] write in code for only pull scenario
-    - generate results
+    - [DONE] generate results
-- write in code for push-pull spectrum
+- [NA] write in code for push-pull spectrum
-    - generate results
+    - [DONE] generate results
 - use cluster qrels for TS 13 and TS 14
     - generate results
-- visualization of pareto-frontiers
+- [ONGOING] visualization of pareto-frontiers
     - ? can we visualize performance over the entire spectrum
     - ? small multiples plots
-    - ?
-3D plots
+    - [DONE] 3D plots
-- ? which systems are on the frontier the most
+    - comparison plots: [A]
+        - systems' gain lines for 3 interaction models
+        - systems' pain lines for 3 interaction models
-- ? is there a significant difference between the different interaction modalities
+        - significant differences if any for gain|pain with different interaction models
-- write in code for interaction models
+- interface models
-    - run the code for pull, push, pull-push
+    - chrono|reverse|ranked
+    - comparison plots [repeat [A]]
+    - ? does chrono|reverse interface result in improved gain|pain characterstics over ranked interfaces
+- we have interaction, user, interface models:
+    - ? what is best for which kind of user
+    - ? does the pareto frontier change significantly? if yes, then in how many cases?

 #### Software requirements
 - (Anaconda Python 3.6)[https://repo.continuum.io/archive/Anaconda3-5.0.1-Linux-x86_64.sh]